Who was the first African-American woman elected to the West Virginia House of Delegates?

 Prepare for the West Virginia Golden Horseshoe Test.
 Engage with flashcards and multiple-choice questions, each with hints and explanations.
 Boost your confidence for the exam!

 The first African-American woman elected to the West Virginia House of Delegates was Elizabeth Simpson Drewry.
-Her election marked a significant milestone in West Virginia's political history, as she broke barriers for African-American women in government during a time when such representation was exceedingly rare.
-Drewry's achievements contributed to the advancement of civil rights and gender equality in West Virginia, serving not only as a representative but also as an inspiration for future generations of women and minorities seeking political office.
+Her election in 1928 marked a significant milestone in West Virginia's history, as it represented not only an advancement for women in politics but also a substantial step forward for African Americans in the state's legislative processes.
+Drewry's work and achievements in the House contributed to the progress of civil rights and women's rights within the region, making her a noteworthy figure in West Virginia's history.

 Subscribe